 Conservative measures do not help here.
 This deformity is operated.

-First, the massively shortened flexor tendons must be extended.
-Is it possible to stretch the toe, then the proximal joint is straightened and fixed with a micro screw, similar to a hammertoe treatment.
+First, the massively shortened flexor tendons must be lenghtened.
+Is it possible to stretch the toe, then the proximal joint is straightened and fixed only by tape or exceptionally with a micro screw, similar to a hammertoe treatment.
 Sometimes additionally the distal intermediate joint also needs to be fixed.
 In particular ankylosed contortions (rigid dislocation), the metatarsal bone is also shortened slightly, so that the toe can be brought back into a congruent joint position (reduction).

 We do not use any drill wires, even for this correction!